StatisticsGreenland/pxmake/README.md

 ![R-CMD-check](https://github.com/StatisticsGreenland/pxmake/actions/workflows/R-CMD-check.yml/badge.svg)
 <!-- badges: end -->

-pxmake is an R package for creating and modifying px-files.
+pxmake is an R package for creating and modifying px files.

 With pxmake you can:

-- Import a PC-AXIS px-file, modify it, and save it as a new px-file.
+- Import a PC-AXIS px file, modify it, and save it as a new px file.
-- Save a px-file as an Excel workbook.
+- Save a px file as an Excel workbook.
-- Do complex modifications to a px-file, like adding total levels to a variable.
+- Do complex modifications to a px file, like adding total levels to a variable.

 ## Installation